Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

 12. Review core values periodically to ensure their continued relevance.
 13. Establish clear channels for updates on core value integration.
 14. Organize regular forums to encourage community insights regarding core values' relevance.
-15. Implement feedback loops to evaluate the resonance of core values with community projects and initiatives actively.
+15. Implement feedback loops to evaluate the resonance of core values with community projects actively.
-16. Create a system for recognizing contributions aligning with established core values, promoting continued commitment to community principles.
+16. Create a system for recognizing contributions that align with established core values, promoting continued commitment to community principles.
-17. Create mechanisms for providing regular updates on core value integration, enhancing community engagement.
+17. Create regular channels for updates on the status of core value integration, enhancing community engagement.

 ### Additional Engagement Insights
 1. **Strengthened Connections**: